 style that makes each performance a unifying and energetic experience.

-The Lions: “Like Daniel, I would step into The Lions' den for this sound!
+“Like Daniel, I would step into The Lions' den for this sound!
 Yes they are fierce - the kings of the jungle” – Jeremy Sole, KCRW

 Inspired by reggae, sound system culture and the myriad of musical styles influenced by Jamaican music old and new, The Lions’ sound is firmly placed in soul music.